equinor/mad/.changeset/sour-forks-clap.md

 "@equinor/mad-dfw": patch
 ---

-Added new value, `Operations from filter`, to the `WorkORderPropertyList`.
+Added new value, `Operations from filter`, to the `WorkOrderPropertyList`.